mehrvarz/webcall/README.md

 # Distributed WebCall

-With WebCall there can be a network of telephony servers, ultimately offering free, boundless telephony to everyone.
-This works because WebCall servers can be easily operated and as a user you are able to reach any other user, independet of where you are being hosted.
-All this is possible without any server-to-server coordination or communication.
+There can be a network of telephony servers, ultimately offering free, boundless telephony to everyone.
+This is possible because it is simple to add new WebCall servers and because as a user, you can interact with any other WebCall user, independet of where and how users are being hosted.
+This is possible without any server-to-server coordination or communication.
 Here I describe how this works:

 [https://timur.mobi/webcall/info/server](https://timur.mobi/webcall/info/server)